Hearing aids are an investment. When you take care of them, they take care of your hearing health. Luckily caring for your hearing aids is simple.

 Tips for taking care of your hearing aids

 You want to protect that investment.
 You want those hearing aids to last as long as they possibly can.
 And that makes a whole lot of sense.
 Here are some quick, easy tips designed to help you take care of your hearing aids the right way.

-The number one enemy of hearing aids (other than those bizarre ultra-quiet rooms) is moisture.
+The number one enemy of hearing aids is moisture.
 And you might think moisture is easy enough to avoid–take your hearing aid out before showering or dancing in the rain (or singing in the rain)–but sometimes that even includes ambient humidity.

 That’s especially true if you happen to live somewhere especially humid (anywhere tropical or near a large body of water, basically).
 So you should always store your hearing aids in a dry place or, in some cases, invest in a dehumidifying container for your hearing aids.

 You’ll also want to consider whether your lifestyle contributes to extra moisture.
 For example, if you like to work out while wearing your hearing aids or sit by the pool with them in your ears.